lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

 a string or a from/publish record, the square brackets in the list can be omitted.

 sign
-  If this optional section is included the artifacts will be signed with the specified key information before being deployed.
+  If this optional section is included, the artifacts will be signed with the specified key information before being deployed.
 The relevant information is supplied as:

 .. code-block:: javascript